-A list of Qualified de-icing and anti-icing fluids is included in the current Commercial and Business Aviation Advisory Circular (CBAAC) Ground Icing Update.
+A list of Qualified de-icing and anti-icing fluids is included on the TC website in the Transport Canada HOT guidelines.
 If reliable holdover times are to be achieved, only qualified fluids, stored, dispensed and applied in accordance with the manufacturers' instructions are acceptable.
-The qualified fluids have undergone laboratory testing to quantify their protection endurance and to confirm aerodynamic acceptability during simulated take-off conditions.
-The fluids listed may be used with the HOT tables shown in the CBAAC.
+The qualified fluids have undergone laboratory testing to quantify their protection and to confirm aerodynamic acceptability during simulated take-off conditions.